Michael N. Mautner

-his Ph.D. from Rockefeller University (with F. H. Field) in 1975.

-Professional affiliations
+Mautner was born on February 19, 1942, in Budapest, Hungary.
+He received his B.Sc. from Hebrew University in 1966, his M.Sc. from Georgetown University in 1968, and his Ph.D. from Rockefeller University (with F. H. Field) in 1975.
+Mautner became interested in the idea of directed panspermia when he was studying at New York’s Rockefeller University in the midst of the Cold War’s nuclear standoff, when he felt “our survival really became a question.”
 Mautner served as associate and assistant professor at the Rockefeller University, adjunct professor and senior fellow at the University of Canterbury, Marsden Fellow and Senior Research Fellow Lincoln University, and Research Chemist at the National Institute of Standards and Technology.
-He currently serves as research professor at Virginia Commonwealth University.
 He served on the editorial boards of "Space Science and Resources" and "Astrobiology", and member of the Chemistry Board and Space Settlement Board of the Lifeboat Foundation.

-In 1995, he founded the volunteer-based The Panspermia Society (Society for Life in Space - SOLIS), that aims to expand life in space by directed panspermia missions.
+In 1995, Mautner founded the volunteer-based The Panspermia Society (Society for Life in Space - SOLIS), that aims to expand life in space by directed panspermia missions.
 The SOLIS program is motivated by biotic ethics that value our family of self-propagating gene/protein life, and panbiotic ethics that seeks to start life in new solar systems.

+Some of Mautner's published writing: